 Northern House was built in 1824 and has a long history of being an educational establishment for pupils with special and additional needs dating back to 1840.
 Northern House School officially opened in 1938.

 On 1st February 2020, Northern House Academy joined The Gallery Trust – a multi-academy trust based in Oxfordshire.
 The Gallery Trust is dedicated to providing outstanding education and support for young people with SEND.
-The Trust currently consists of four Oxfordshire special schools: Iffley Academy, Bardwell School, Orion Academy and Northern House Academy.

 - The Gallery Trust runs a resource base near Banbury, The Gallery@Longford Park, a co-educational special resource base for 10 children aged between 5 – 11 with persistent, complex Additional and Special Educational Needs, Autistic Spectrum Disorder (ASD) and associated Social, Emotional and Mental Health Needs (SEMH).
 Students attending the provision remain on the role of their mainstream school whilst they attend a short term intervention at the base.
 The Gallery@Longford Park is a Banbury Partnership resource and eligible students attending primary schools in the partnership can attend.

 The Gallery@Longford Park aims to achieve the very best outcomes for all learners offering short stay specialist provision, ensuring that students with SEND achieve good short term outcomes which will support their engagement and success in their mainstream schools.